timrid/construct-editor/README.md

 app.MainLoop()
 ```

-This snipped generate a gui like this:
+This snipped generates a GUI like this:

 ![Screenshot of the example](https://raw.githubusercontent.com/timrid/construct-editor/main/doc/example.png)